Don't let Huawei help set up 5G, US warns EU nations - Journal du Cameroun

 Speaking on Tuesday, Ansip said the Commission, the European Union’s executive arm, can play a limited coordinating role.

-“National security is up to the member states,” the former Estonian premier said.
+“National security is up to the member states,” the former Estonian premier told reporters.

 “If the member states ask to coordinate, to take the common approach, then historically the Commission has always done so.
 We will do so if asked,” Ansip said.